transcedentalia/problem-of-the-day/README.md

                - Given two lists sorted in increasing order, create and return a new list representing the intersection of the two lists.
 The new list should be made with its own memory — the original lists should not be changed.
                - Write a function that takes two lists, each of which is sorted in increasing order, and merges the two together into one list which is in increasing order.
-               - Given a Singly Linked List, starting from the second node delete all alternate nodes of it
+               - Given a Singly Linked List, starting from the second node delete all alternate nodes of it PotD03092014_1 - Write a function that takes one list and divides up its nodes to make two smaller lists.
+The sublists should be made from alternating elements in the original list.
+               - Check if two lists are identical
+               - Write a function to insert a new value in a sorted Circular Linked List (CLL)